vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

 ### Server

-On the server you need to define two things:
+On the server, you need to define two things:
 - RLS rules such as this:
 ```sql
 alter policy "doc_updates_rls"